AdityaPrasad275/mock-interview-ai/README.md

 - for routing in react
 - `pnpm i react-router-dom`
 - adding routes as described in tut for react-router-dom in `main.jsx`
-- adding a `vite.config.js` to overcome `React not defined error` in browser
+- adding a `vite.config.js` to overcome `React not defined error` in browser and a proxy for api requests

 # Getting started page
 - for taking resume input and job description